 We have played in the music room at Brighton Pavilion for the Friends of the Pavilion on several occasions.
 Dances included The Pavilion Waltz, Duval’s Lancers, La Belle Veuve, La Boulanger, Allemande à Deux, The Regent’s Favourite, Les Belles Filles de Norwich, Miss Poultney’s Fancy, Mr Forth’s Waltz, la Strasbourgeoise, and La Brandobourgeoise.
 See a video of the 2011 event.

 We play for Mrs Bennet’s Ballroom class in Surbiton for their winter and summer tea dances.
-We played for their Dickens themed Ball in 2016, their Masked Regency Ball in Twickenham in December 2017 and are playing their 5th Anniversary Dance in Surbiton and a Christmas Regency Ball in 2018.
+We played for their Dickens themed Ball in 2016, their Masked Regency Ball in Twickenham in December 2017, their 5th Anniversary Dance in Surbiton and a Deck the Hall Regency Ball in Twickenham in December 2018.

 See a list of some of our historical repertoire.